ht-sdks/consent-manager/README.md

 The Hightouch Consent Manager can be used in several ways, depending on how custom you want your visitor's experience to be.

-To get started, make sure you're using the latest version of the [Events Browser SDK snippet](https://github.com/ht-sdks/events-sdk-js-mono/tree/master/packages/browser#installation-via-cdn) and remove the `e.load("YOUR_WRITE_KEY");` call (so the consent manager can manage the loading process).
+To get started, make sure you're using the latest version of the [Hightouch Events Browser SDK snippet](https://github.com/ht-sdks/events-sdk-js-mono/tree/master/packages/browser#installation-via-cdn) and remove the `e.load("YOUR_WRITE_KEY");` call (so the consent manager can manage the loading process).
 Then continue onto one of the implementation methods below.

 ### Standalone Script

 The standalone script is a prebuilt bundle that uses the [ConsentManager][] React component with [Preact][] (a lightweight React alternative).
 It's best for if you want to get up and running quickly or you don't have a preexisting React setup.

-Include the consent manager script tag after the Events Browser SDK snippet and add your own custom copy.
+Include the consent manager script tag after the Browser SDK snippet and add your own custom copy.
 The standalone script can be configured in one of two ways, via data attributes for simple usage or via a global callback function for advanced usage.
 Both methods allow the consent manager script to be loaded async.

 #### Options